tobanteAudio/juce-cookbook/chapters/setup/why_juce.md

 ### Audio

-- Wraps all common plugin types.
+- Wraps all common plug-in types.
 - Basic DSP & Analysis
 - Vector instructions for x86 and ARM